Niklas-Mezynski/fontys-intelligent-traffic-control-g12-scn/documentation/notes_for_article.md

 the system following this principle, the more maintainable and easier to understand becomes the system.
 The code quality of the application becomes better and much easier to read and understand, thereby having fewer defects.

-* Dependency inversion princple,
-* Interface Segregation Principle
-* Programming to an interface not implementation princple
-- Our layered system design also contributed to the application of the Dependency inversion princple and the programming to an interface not implementation princple.
+* Dependency inversion princple, Interface Segregation Principle, Programming to an interface not implementation princple - Our layered system design also contributed to the application of the Dependency inversion princple and the programming to an interface not implementation princple.
 Program to an interface means that we don't depend on a concrete types to do our work, but we depend on types, which implement the needed interface.
 However, this principle doesn't specify how we should get the required dependency.
 Therefore, we apply the DIP, which says that an object shouldn't control the creation of its dependencies, it should just advertise what dependency it needs and let the caller should provide it.
 The application of those two principles gives flexibility and stability